raspberrypi/documentation/raspbian/applications/rpi-update.md

 `rpi-update` is a command line application that will update your Raspbian kernel and Videocore firmware to the latest pre-release versions.

 **WARNING: Pre-release versions of software are not guaranteed to work.
 You should not use `rpi-update` on any system unless recommended to do so by a Raspberry Pi engineer.
 It may leave your system unreliable or even completely broken.
-It should not be use as part of any regular update process**
+It should not be used as part of any regular update process**

 The `rpi-update` script is supplied by a third party, `Hexxeh`, and the source can be found on Github at https://github.com/Hexxeh/rpi-update